Inflation Alternative via the Gravitational Field of a Singularity

 We start with the \textit{negative mass} region of the Kerr metric \cite{Kerr:1963ud} in Boyer-Lindquist coordinates, employing the parameter $M>0$:\footnote{Compared to the regular Kerr black hole metric, this differs by the sign in front of the mass parameter $M$, and is equally an exact solution of the vacuum Einstein field equations.}

 where

-and $a$ is the spin parameter.
+with spin $J$ of the ring singularity.
+Note that we are using the geometrized units convention, setting the gravitational constant as well as the speed of light to unity $G=1,c=1$.
 Since there is no relative minus sign in the $\Delta_r$ factors, this space-time does not exhibit any black hole horizons.
-Therefore, particles can escape from the ergosphere to infinity, which will be an important feature in the following.
+Therefore, particles can escape from the \textit{`eye of the needle`} of the ring singularity to infinity, which will be an important feature in the following.

 We work towards understanding how the metric behaves locally, when evaluated on an outgoing radial geodesic trajectory and expressed in conformal coordinates at leading order in the vicinity of the trajectory.
 This shall facilitate a comparison with a conventional cosmological metric of an unperturbed universe.